-Protocol for Qualified Language Translators Providing Verbatim Read-Aloud Test Accommodations
+Protocol for Human Readers/Qualified Language Translators Providing Verbatim Read-Aloud Test Accommodations

-A Qualified Language Translator who provides the verbatim reading accommodation to a student must comply with the following procedures when working with a student in a testing situation:
+A human reader/qualified language translator who provides the verbatim reading accommodation to a student must comply with the following procedures when working with a student in a testing situation:

-- Qualified Oral Language Translator: A test administrator or test proctor who has a high proficiency in both English and the child's native language and who also has familiarity with the instructional and assessment context before working with the child and the test - All Qualified Language Translators must receive Test Administrator training by the local district, and the district must retain documentation, which may be requested by the OSDE at any time. - Small group (8-10 maximum) or individual testing is required. - Qualified Language Translators must sign the Test Administrator Test Security Form and log the test booklet serial number on a signed Non-Disclosure agreement (NDA) form. - Qualified Language Translator must read from the computer screen for online test formats or from a separate test booklet for paper/pencil formats.
-The reader/language translator must log the test booklet serial number on a signed Non-disclosure agreement (NDA) form. - Students without the verbatim read-aloud accommodation should not be tested in the same location as students with the verbatim read-aloud accommodation. - If students are receiving EL2 accommodation, then students grouped together must have the same paper test form. - Qualified Language Translators should be provided a copy of the test and the examiner's directions, no more than one day prior to the start of testing, to become familiar with the content being tested in order to correctly read words, terms, symbols, signs, or graphics that are part of the test.
-The test must remain in a secure location on school premises. - Districts providing electronic recordings may provide the Qualified Language Translator with the test booklets in advance to produce the recordings.
-All test security procedures must be followed, and a Non-disclosure agreement (NDA) must be signed by all parties who view the test(s).
+- Human reader: A state certified educator, acting as a Test Administrator, who reads orally, in English, to a student.
+A Test Proctor who is employed by the school district is required. - Qualified language translator: A Test Administrator or Test Proctor, preferably employed by the district, who has a high proficiency in English and the student's native language, and who also has familiarity with the instructional and assessment context before working with the student and the test. - All human readers/qualified language translators must receive Test Administrator training by the local district.
+The district must retain the documentation, which may be requested by the OSDE at any time. - Small group (8-10 maximum) or individual testing is required. - Human readers/qualified language translators must sign the Test Administrator Test Security Form.
+Human readers/qualified language translators must read from the computer screen for online test formats or from a separate test booklet for paper test formats. - Students without the verbatim read-aloud accommodation should not be tested in the same location as students with the verbatim read-aloud accommodation. - If students are receiving the EL2 accommodation or the EL4 accommodation, then students grouped together must have the same paper test form. - If a Human reader or translator is being utilized, a Test Administrator and Test Proctor must be always present in the room to ensure Test Security.
+A Roving Proctor may not be used for these accommodations.
+The Test Administrator and/or Test Proctor may also serve as the human reader and/or qualified language translator.
+Language translators must complete TA training and sign the security form. - Human readers/qualified language translators may be provided a copy of the test and the examiner's directions no more than one day prior to the start of testing, to become familiar with the content being tested in order to correctly read words, terms, symbols, signs, or graphics that are part of the test.
+The test must remain in a secure location on school premises. - Districts providing electronic recordings may provide the human reader/qualified language translator with the test booklets in advance to produce the recordings.
+All test security procedures must be followed, and a Test Administrator Security Form must be signed by all parties who view the test(s).

-Verbatim Read-Aloud Procedures for Qualified Language Translator Accommodators To ensure uniformity in presentation of standardized tests in Oklahoma, built-in Text-to- Speech software on the secure online testing client should be used whenever possible.
-Qualified Language Translators must follow the procedures outlined below:
+Verbatim Read-Aloud Procedures for Human Readers/Qualified Language Translator Accommodations

+To ensure uniformity in presentation of standardized tests in Oklahoma, built-in Text-to-Speech software on the secure online testing client should be used whenever possible.
+Human readers/qualified language translators must follow the procedures outlined below: